kosztkas/terraform-alicloud-ram-roles/README.md

-Alicloud RAM Role Creation Terraform Module
+Alicloud RAM Role Creation Terraform Config
 ===

-Terraform module which adds list of roles with SSO trust policy
+Terraform config which adds list of roles with SSO trust policy

 It assumes that you have RAM enabled already and set up an IdP for Role-based SSO